mikeIsobarPL/strollerPi/README.md

 Baby stroller made for foundation "Rodzic w mieście", equiped with safety systems, camera, brakes, termometer etc

 # overview
-There are 2 prototypes of strollers - strollerPi2 & strollCancel changeserPi2.
+There are 2 prototypes of strollers - strollerPi2 & strollerPi2.
 The main difference is use of different ultrasonic sensors/ and.
 Every stroller consists of frame with brakes, raspberryPi, arduino mega and iPad mini.
 To interact with each stroller, You have to log in to wifi - (strollerPi1 or 2) with password **skoda123**.
 Launch the app strollerPi on iPad or any device type in _http://strollerpi:9000/_ to enter GUI or _http://strollerpi:9001/_ to enter controller mode.
 On iOS http://strollerPi.local.